Want the Children’s Mercy Hospital case study as a PDF? Find it here!

 We also interviewed research team members to learn about the new Children’s Mercy Research Institute and what they’re doing to help find answers to problems affecting children’s health.
 One storyteller demonstrated an augmented reality prototype he created that is now being used by radiologists to help treat patients.
 So cool!

-How Children’s Mercy is Using Content to Drive Recruiting Efforts
+How Children’s Mercy Hospital is Using Content to Drive Recruiting Efforts

 We heard powerful and moving stories from all of our CM storytellers.
 We created five videos and a substantial photo library that CM can now use to connect with candidates across all stages of their job search.